 My best friend has problems with her knee as a result of her feet so she needs lots of support.
 She was referred to a podiatrist who made up some specially moudled insoles that she can slot into most shoes.

-They were very expensive though and now she’s been told that her problems are beyond repair so I’m not sure how well they usually work.posted almost 2 years ago
+They were very expensive though and now she’s been told that her problems are beyond repair so I’m not sure how well they usually work.posted about 5 years ago

 Yes!!
 A revolution is exactly what we need!
 I wish I were in shoe design, because I would start it! most of the shoes that were suppose to be good looking and comfortable are just heels with extra padding.
 Not helpful!